-Notice of the preliminary plan for CDBG-DR funds is tentatively scheduled to be submitted to the local newspaper on DATE.
-Members of the public are invited to view the draft Action Plan prior to its submission during normal business hours of 9:00 a.m. to 4:00 p.m., Eastern Standard Time, Monday through Friday, at the Richland County Community Development Office, 1410 Laurens Street, Columbia, SC 29204.
-The draft plan will also be available for review on Richland County's website.
-Based on the County's Language Access Plan, this Action Plan will be made available in English, Spanish and Korean.
+Richland County published this Action Plan for a 24 day public comment period between August 26, 2016 and September 18, 2016.
+Members of the public were invited to view the draft Action Plan prior to its submission during normal business hours of 9:00 a.m. to 4:00 p.m., Eastern Standard Time, Monday through Friday, at the Richland County Community Development Office, 1410 Laurens Street, Columbia, SC 29204.
+The draft plan was also available for review on Richland County's website.
+Based on the County's Language Access Plan, this Action Plan is made available in English, Spanish and Korean.
 Written comments may be mailed to the following address: Richland County Community Development Office, 1410 Laurens Street, Columbia, SC 29204.
 Electronic submission of public comments on this plan may be emailed to cranet@rcgov.us.
-Following the public comment period, this Action Plan will be updated and submitted to HUD for approval.
+Following the public comment period, this Action Plan was updated with responses to public comments and submitted to HUD for approval.